-The Executive Budget continues to slash the rates paid to MLTC plans and community-based providers of care for frail elderly and disabled New Yorkers.
-The budget would cut MLTC rates by approximately \$133 million in SFY 2019-20, growing to \$148 million in SFY 2020-21.
-This is on top of approximately \$200 million in cuts enacted and implemented in SFY 2018-19 that will be renewed and annualized in 2020-21.
+The Executive Budget continues to slash the rates paid to Managed Long Term Care (MLTC) plans and community-based providers of care for frail elderly and disabled New Yorkers.
+The budget would cut MLTC rates by approximately \$375 million in SFY 2019-20, on top of approximately \$200 million in cuts enacted and implemented in SFY 2018-19 that will be renewed and annualized in 2020-21.
 These cuts in MLTC rates represent cuts in funding for long term care services and supports for vulnerable New Yorkers.
 The budget removes \$50 million from MLTC rates based on anticipated reductions in personal care use and cuts \$150 million from rates paid to fiscal intermediaries, while eliminating many fiscal intermediary organizations.
-It would also reduce MLTC and personal care rates to offset the EISEP investment.
-In addition, the budget carves transportation services out of the MLTC benefit package and ADHC rates, thereby limiting the ability of MLTC plans and ADHC programs to manage and oversee the transportation services provided to the people they serve.
+It would also reduce MLTC and personal care rates to offset the Expanded In-Home Services for the Elderly Program (EISEP) investment.
+In addition, the budget carves transportation services out of the MLTC benefit package and adult day health care (ADHC) rates, thereby limiting the ability of MLTC plans and ADHC programs to manage and oversee the transportation services provided to the people they serve.